 You can find more details in my review of this lens, but the short version is that I’ve found the optical performance of this lens to be excellent.
 It has a fast maximum aperture of f/2.8 that remains stable throughout the zoom range and also has vibration reduction.
 But it’s also bigger and heavier than you’d expect for a lens in these focal point ranges.
 And it is one of the lenses that spends quite a bit of time on my camera.

 This lens is designed for Nikon’s FX DSLRs.
-It will work on the Z-series mirrorless cameras with the addition of the FTZ adapter, but there’s also a 24-70mm that’s designed specifically for the Z cameras (it’s a little slower, at ƒ/4).
-You can find sample images I’ve taken with that lens here.
+It will work on the Z-series mirrorless cameras with the addition of the FTZ adapter, but there’s also a 24-70mm ƒ/2.8 that’s designed specifically for the Z cameras.
+And there’s another Z-mount version that’s a little slower, at ƒ/4; you can find sample images I’ve taken with that lens here.

 Here are some sample images shot with this lens across a range of different subject matters designed to test various aspects in real-world shooting.
 Click on the photos below for full-size versions.